octavianpur/ani-research-web/README.md

 ### `yarn start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:7000](http://localhost:7000) to view it in the browser.

+(default port of create-react-app is 3000.
+We use port 7000 to be compatible with the API and Google Auth requirements.)

 The page will reload if you make edits.\
 You will also see any lint errors in the console.